-Also plan for or ask for a room or space for your child can retreat to for some quiet time when the stress starts building up and some decompression time is needed.
+You can ask for a room or space for your child can retreat to for some quiet time when the stress starts building up and some decompression time is needed.

 - Fidget items such as putty, slinky or koosh balls.

 - Headphones with something to listen to and enjoy (noise canceling headphones may be helpful here).

-iPador tablet.
+- iPad or tablet.
 Download a movie ahead of time or have a few DVD’s to watch on a portable DVD player.

 - Preferred toys and books

-Engage them in a calming activity (for example, turn off the lights, rub his/her back, play soft music).
+- Engage them in a calming activity (for example, turn off the lights, rub his/her back, play soft music).

 It may be helpful to let other guest or family members understand where this space is and its purpose.